There are many hazards associated with hurricanes. Steps that should be taken to minimize risk include:

 Be careful to take certain precautions after the storm has passed.
 Damage to your home can have a dramatic emotional impact, and it's best to have a plan for how to reenter your home before a storm hits.
 Having a plan, and being aware of certain risks, will minimize the threat of harm to you or your family.

 Keep these tips in mind:

-- Stay turned to local news organizations, such as a radio or television station, for important announcements, bulletins, and instructions concerning the storm area, medical aid and other forms of assistance, such as food, water and shelter.
+- Stay tuned to local news organizations, such as a radio or television stations, for important announcements, bulletins, and instructions concerning the storm area, medical aid and other forms of assistance, such as food, water and shelter.